David Briggs (music producer): Early life and career

-A production and distribution deal was formed in 1970 between Columbia, David Briggs and attorney Art Linson.
+A production and distribution deal was formed in 1970 between Columbia Records, Briggs and attorney Art Linson.
 Already an established producer, Briggs and Linson founded Spindizzy Records.

 Death and posthumous projects

-David Briggs died on November 26, 1995, after a battle with lung cancer.
+Briggs died on November 26, 1995 after a battle with lung cancer.
 He was 51 years old.
 Before his death, he was still working with Joel Bernstein on the Neil Young Archives project.
-This project had been underway for five years before his death and it was estimated at that time that there could be anywhere from three to twenty albums worth of unreleased material.
-(Neil Young Archives Volumes 1 and 2 were released in 2009 and 2021 respectively.)
+This project had been underway for five years before his death and it was estimated at that time there could be anywhere from three to 20 albums worth of unreleased material.
+(Neil Young Archives Volumes 1 and 2 were released in 2009 and 2020 respectively.)

-After Briggs's death Neil Young and Crazy Horse went on to record material such as Broken Arrow, released in 1996 and Year of the Horse, released in 1997.
+After Briggs's death, Neil Young and Crazy Horse went on to record material such as Broken Arrow, released in 1996 and Year of the Horse, released in 1997.
 They have recorded sporadically in the new millennium, releasing the studio albums Greendale (2003), Americana, Psychedelic Pill (both 2012), Barn (2021) and World Record (2022).

-The band The Low & Sweet Orchestra was working with David Briggs at the time of his death.
-Their album Goodbye To All That was released in 1996, and featured 9 out of 12 tracks produced by Briggs.
+The band The Low & Sweet Orchestra was working with Briggs at the time of his death.
+Their album Goodbye To All That was released in 1996 and featured 9 out of 12 tracks produced by Briggs.

 Critical views

 According to his New York Times obituary: "He developed a reputation as a passionate and opinionated producer, placing great demands on the musicians with whom he worked to get the rawest, most direct sound he could in the least amount of time."

 Briggs's work was not universally acclaimed.
 Neal Smith of the Alice Cooper group later said "David hated our music and us.
 I recall the term that he used, referring to our music, was 'psychedelic shit'."
 I think Easy Action sounded too dry, more like a TV or radio commercial, and he did not help with song arrangement or positive input in any way."
-His sessions with Nick Cave were also acrimonious, which led to Cave remixing the album Henry's Dream.
+His sessions with Nick Cave for the album Henry's Dream also did not turn out the way the artist wanted, with Cave later saying "He was a fucking nightmare, that guy.
+I know he's dead now and all, but, fuck, man.
+I put a lot of energy into the writing of that record, and then for each day to see it drift away… it was a horrible, horrible experience."